List of Marvel Comics characters: C: Centennial

+Centurious

+Centurious is a supervillain appearing in American comic books published by Marvel Comics, debuting in Ghost Rider vol. 2 #74 (Nov.
+1982) by J. M. DeMatteis and Bob Budiansky.
+In prehistoric times, Centurious was an Amerindian prince.
+When the demon Zarathos threatened his lover, he struck a deal with Mephisto to fight the demon, becoming a soulless immortal in the process.
+He spent the next centuries learning magic and living many lives.
+In modern times, he fought two incarnations of Ghost Rider.
+He later joined Hood's crime syndicate.
+His magic proficiency gave him various abilities, including telekinesis, elemental control, and the power to enhance his physical abilities.

 Century

 Century is a superhero in American comic books published by Marvel Comics.
 The character was depicted as a member of the Force Works team in the series of the same name from 1994 to 1996.
-Century first appears in Force Works #1 and was created by Dan Abnett, Andy Lanning, and Tom Tenney.
+Century first appeared in Force Works #1 and was created by Dan Abnett, Andy Lanning, and Tom Tenney.

-Century is an amalgamation of the minds of one hundred Hodomurians created to defeat Lore, a Nexus Being who destroyed the Hodomurians' homeworld.
-However, he is unable to consistently recall memories and only instinctively uses the information he needs.
-He fights with a staff called Parallax which binds his multiple personalities into a unified self.
-After coming to Earth, he becomes a member of Force Works.
+Century is an amalgamation of the minds of one hundred Hodomurians who was created to defeat Lore, a Nexus Being who destroyed the Hodomurians' homeworld.
+He possesses all their memories and instinctively uses the knowledge he needs.
+Century has a symbiotic rapport with his staff Parallax, which binds his personalities into a unified self.

+Century attempts to track down Lore, but is captured by Broker and brainwashed.
+Century first encounters the superhero team Force Works when Scarlet Witch's magic brings him to Earth following a battle against the Kree.
+Century helps Iron Man to rescue the team from an unknown world ravaged by the Scatter.
+He soon joins Force Works on a full basis.

+Century is later recruited by Wonder Man (whose ionic energy was affecting his judgement) to join his Revengers in a plot to defeat the Avengers.
+He was easily defeated by the New Avengers.
+While incarcerated at the Raft, Century and the rest of Wonder Man's followers are interrogated about their motivations for joining the Revengers.
+Century stated that he sided with Wonder Man out of sense of honor to him and recognition of the cycle of life.

 Century in other media

-Century appears in Iron Man, voiced by James Warwick in the first season, Jim Cummings in "The Beast Within", and Tom Kane in the two-part series finale "Hands of the Mandarin".
+Century appears in Iron Man, voiced by James Warwick in the first season, Jim Cummings in "The Beast Within", and Tom Kane in "Hands of the Mandarin".
 This version is a member of Force Works with the civilian identity Woody.